Corn Kings and One-Horse Thieves

 Liebling had no idea.
 Eventually the county outgrew even this emended version, and by the 1940s talk began to be heard about building a replacement.
-The historical signficance of the structure had survived the various remodelings, even if its historical integrity had not.
+The historical significance of the structure had survived the various remodelings, even if its historical integrity had not.
 The House chamber in which Lincoln had delivered his “House divided” speech and in which his body lay in state six years later became a courtroom in which locals squabbled over stick-ups and speeding tickets; the last case argued in the room was to determine the negligence of a farmer whose cow fell on his hired hand.

 The local Lincoln Mafia—people like Henry Converse, who have streets named after them—began agitating for the old capitol’s restoration as a Lincoln shrine.
 This group had long taken a proprietary interest in the Lincoln legacy.
 Collectively they spoke through the Abraham Lincoln Association, an organization which then meant the same thing to Springfield social climbers that the Komsomol means to ambitious party members in Moscow: Membership is absolutely required, as proof of obedience if not belief.

 The job wasn’t easy.
-In 1945 the state voted $1.28 million to buy and restore the old capitol, sans ground floor, but local voters were too cheap to approve the money needed to build a replacement.
+In 1945 the state voted $1.28 million to buy and restore the old capitol-cum-courthouse, sans ground floor, but local voters were too cheap to approve the money needed to build a replacement.
 Other, similar attempts were made to effect a transfer, to no avail.
 As the 1960s debuted, however, self-interest and the public interest began to overlap in Springfield.
 The county board wanted to do what Springfieldians have always done when they have a white elephant they can’t use—sell it to the state.
 Local lawyers wanted new courtrooms.
 Most important of all, downtown business interests (what might be called The-State-of-Illinois-for-Lunch-Bunch) wanted an an urban catalyst, a force for revitalization.

 The state was still reluctant.
 Over the years officials have learned that when a delegation of Springfield worthies shows up it’s a good idea to lock away the silver.
 In 1961, however, the county board resorted to extortion when it threatened to raze the old capitol and sell the land it stood on.
 The proposal shocked local Brahmin—although I wouldn’t be surprised to learn that it was the local Brahmin who put the board up to it.
 It also shocked their new ally in the governor’s mansion, Otto Kerner.

 Kerner did for the old capitol what Richard Nixon did for Sigmund Romberg.
 He took to calling the old capitol “the second most historic building west of the Alleghenies.”
 (This scrupulosity was not a constant part of Kerner’s character, as grand juries later learned.
-Less honest writers have since elevated the old capitol to the most historical building etc. What is, or was, No. 1 I do not know.
+Less honest writers have since elevated the old capitol to the most historical building etc. What is, or was, No. 1, I do not know.
 McLean Stevenson’s birthplace in Bloomington, perhaps.)
 Kerner helped pry out of the General Assembly the $975,000 with which the state bought back the building in 1962, and most of the subsequent project funds.
-In its final form it included a reconstructed interior of the exterior stone, all of which sits atop underground quarters for the Illinois State Historical Library and a 400-odd-car parking garage.
+In its final form it included a reconstructed interior sheathed in the original exterior stone, all of which sits atop new underground quarters for the Illinois State Historical Library and a 400-odd-car parking garage.
 It was, in all, a pretty job.